jacobjinkelly/jacobjinkelly.github.io/misc.md

 ## Online Courses

-Ones for which I've completed a significant portion and really enjoyed.

 - [Algorithms for DNA Sequencing](https://www.coursera.org/learn/dna-sequencing)
 ([*Ben Langmead*](http://www.langmead-lab.org/))
     - This course begins by explaining how sequencing actually works.
 According to